oil-oil/vuesax-ts/packages/docs/docs/.vitepress/docs/documentation/components/notification.md

 ## Color

-Use the `color` property to change the base color of the component and some of the child components, to better understand the handling of colors and themes you can see it.
+Use the `color` props to change the base color of the component and some of the child components, to better understand the handling of colors and themes you can see it.

 Allowed values ​​are: